jessemonroy650/DrivePad-Plugin-UI/README.md

 # DrivePad-Plugin-UI
 A User Interface element to assist in driving robotic platforms, and other similar tasks.
+DrivePad is intended for touch screen and regular terminals with mice.

+This code will port directly to [Phonegap Build](https://build.phonegap.com/), if you have an account.
+It has been tested with Phonegap 3.5+

+The LICENSE is BSD2.
+You can get release by emailing me.

-If you would like to test the code before download it you can try it at codepen.
+If you would like to see and test the code before download it, go to codepen.

 http://codepen.io/jessemonroy650/public/

-At the bottom, you'll find the [i]UI Plugins[/i].
+At the bottom, you'll find the *UI Plugins*.
-You want [b]DrivePad Plugin[/b].
+You want to try **DrivePad Plugin**.

-NOTE: This example only works with mice (mouse clicks)
+**NOTE:** *This example only works with mice (mouse clicks)*

 ## README

 The Plugin has three (3) important components.
 The HTML block, the CSS block, and the Plugin.

 ###HTML